Download the pdf-version.

 Introduction

-The EcoSwitch is a switch you can plug into the wall outlet.
+The EcoSwitch is a smart switch you can plug into the wall outlet.
 Plug the cable of your electrical device into the switch.

-The EcoSwitch fetches energy prices via WiFi from the internet and switches on when the price is lowest.
+The EcoSwitch retrieves energy prices via WiFi from the internet and switches on when the price is lowest.
 In the web interface you can create a schedule, which determines during which hours (and for how long) the EcoSwitch is allowed to be switched on.
 The EcoSwitch will then calculate a plan that suits your needs.

 You can use this switch for, among others: